 – from Recipes for a Perfect Marriage, p.
 281

-When people find my work it’s often because they’re on the threshold of leaving a great relationship.
-They’re about to get engaged or married and are consumed with the question of, “Do I love him/her enough?”
+When people find my work it’s often because they’re suffering from relationship anxiety and are consumed with the question of, “Do I love him/her enough?”
 They’ve exhausted the Internet searching for an answer to their anxiety-provoking question and when they dare broach the topic with friends or family they’re usually met with, “Doubt means don’t.”
-Since this isn’t the answer they want to hear, they keep searching until they find their way, sleep-deprived, malnourished, and barely functioning, to my virtual doorstep.
+Since this isn’t the answer they want to hear, they keep searching until they find their way, sleep-deprived and severely anxious, to my virtual doorstep.

-Their story follows those of the characters in Recipes of a Perfect Marriage: They’re engaged to a wonderful man (or woman) but the feeling of love has withered.
+Their story follows those of the characters in Recipes of a Perfect Marriage: They’re with a wonderful partner but the feeling of love has withered.
 In its place they find themselves dreaming of passionate exes and wondering if they’ve making a mistake.
 While they’re consumed with finding an answer to their question (“Is this the right choice?”, the relationship trudges along, held up by a steadfast partner who isn’t bedraggled by the same anxiety.
 “This shouldn’t be so hard,” I hear daily.
 “If I was with the right person, it would be easier than this.”
 An understandable argument, but not one that holds water in my office.

 What’s happening here?
 We’re seeing the effects of a someone raised in a culture that is addicted to love.
 We chase after it with the same misguided impulse that creates addictions to alcohol, drugs, caffeine, cigarettes, sugar, television, the Internet, and spending: as a way to avoid taking responsibility for our wholeness and as a temporary way to fill the emptiness.